-This Healthy Pumpkin Turkey chili recipe is an Autumn Favorite in my house.
+This Healthy Pumpkin Turkey Chili recipe is definitely an autumn favorite in my house.

-Although it’s not quite chilly here in Charlotte in the middle of September, we are only a week from official Autumn.
+Although it’s not quite chilly here in Charlotte in the middle of September, we are only a week away from the official Autumn.

-I have been living the Fall vibes with everything pumpkin, spiced apples, you name it.
+And I have already been enjoying all the fall-vibes with everything pumpkin, spiced apples, PSL, and you name it.

 This Pumpkin Turkey Chili recipe is a fall twist on my Sweet Potato Turkey Chili.
-Let me tell you, pumpkin puree in turkey chili is a game-changer.
+And let me tell you, pumpkin puree in turkey chili is a game-changer.

 2. Regulate Blood Pressure and Blood Sugar